closeio/making.close.com/_posts/2020-12-23-reactizing-a-complex-backbone-view/index.md

 into it already.
 Below is a breakdown of the process we've developed to mitigate problems as much as possible.

-# Summary (TLDR)
+# Summary (TL;DR)

 1. Audit the UI **and** code.
 2. Ensure the existing Backbone View has "full" test coverage.
 3. Port tests over to a new empty React Component.
 4. Build out the new React component using TDD, **don't be tempted to add new features yet**.
 5. Replace the Backbone View with the new React Component and do full E2E/manual tests.
-6. Delete the Backbone View
+6. Delete the Backbone View.
-7. Live in Peace and Harmony 🧘
+7. Live in Peace and Harmony. 🧘

 # Beware Dragons 🐉